British Museum#1 in Best Things To Do in London

-One of London's top free attractions, the British Museum is both an architectural beauty and a trove of some of the world's most noted antiquities.
-From the Rosetta Stone to the Elgin Marbles to the Lindow "Bog Man," the British Museum is a history buff's treasure trove.
-The immense collection can make an initial museum visit seem overwhelming: Pick the exhibits that most interest you, and plan return trips.
-If you can, some suggest stopping in for a coffee or quick bite at the atmospheric Court Restaurant.
+The British Museum is both an architectural beauty and a trove of some of the world's most noted antiquities.
+In fact, many travelers it's the best museum in all of London.
+What's more, it's free to visit.
+From the Rosetta Stone to the Elgin Marbles to the Lindow Man, the British Museum is a history buff's dream containing artifacts in the millions.
+The immense collection can make an initial museum visit seem overwhelming: Pick the exhibits that most interest you, and plan return trips if you feel so inclined.

 If you want a little help navigating the museum's 8 million objects, consider tagging along on a guided tour.
 Several, including the daily eye-opener tours and weekly lunchtime gallery talks and Friday evening spotlight tours are free.
 You can also book a highlights and special early morning tour for 14 pounds (around $20) and 30 pounds (less than $45), respectively.
 Audio guides, which cost 7 pounds (less than $10), are also available to rent daily.

 Recent travelers were in awe of the museum's vast exhibits, advising future travelers set aside several hours to really do it justice.
 Even if you don't consider yourself an amateur historian, you'll still want to stop by – the museum truly has something for everyone, according to past visitors.